-- (2) COMPLIANCE RATE.-The Secretary shall withhold from any State that fails to demonstrate a compliance rate of- - (A) at least the annual compliance targets that were negotiated with the Secretary under section 1926 of the Public Health Service Act (42 U.S.C.
-300x-26) as such section was in effect before its repeal by this Act through the third fiscal year after the date of enactment of this Act; - (B) at least 80 percent in the fourth fiscal year after such date; - (C) at least 85 percent in the fifth and sixth fiscal years after such date; and - (D) at least 90 percent in every fiscal year beginning with the seventh fiscal year after such date.
+(2) COMPLIANCE RATE.-The Secretary shall withhold from any State that fails to demonstrate a compliance rate of-

+(A) at least the annual compliance targets that were negotiated with the Secretary under section 1926 of the Public Health Service Act (42 U.S.C.
+300x-26) as such section was in effect before its repeal by this Act through the third fiscal year after the date of enactment of this Act;

+$\left(B\right)$ at least 80 percent in the fourth fiscal year after such date;

-an amount equal to one percentage point for each percentage point by which the State failed to meet the percentage set forth in this subsection for that year from the amount otherwise payable under this subtitle for that fiscal year.
+(C) at least 85 percent in the fifth and sixth fiscal years after such date; and an amount equal to one percentage point for each percentage point by which the State failed to meet the percentage set forth in this subsection for that year from the amount otherwise payable under this subtitle for that fiscal year.